beesofknowledge/bok-site/docs/faqs.md

 ## Does this game have raids?

 No. There is only six person group content, and it will probably stay that way.

+## What are those colored bugs on the ground running around?

+If you step on them they give you one of several buffs for 30 minutes.